 Of course, it’s perfectly fine to just hang out and enjoy the view.
 More than five miles of paths loop around the 78-acre property, and it’s a fabulous place to take in vistas of the handsome Santa Ynez Mountains to the north and east, as well as the Channel Islands, surrounded by Pacific blue.

-These exquisite gardens, filling a historic estate just north of Los Angeles, wrap you in a global palette of sweet-smelling flowers, lush bowers, and elegant art.
-Today, it’s hard to imagine its early 1900s life as a working ranch, with citrus groves, alfalfa fields, orchards, and a collection of cows and chickens.
+Spreading across a historic estate near Pasadena, The Huntington Library, Art Collections, & Botanical Gardens wrap you in a global palette of sweet-smelling flowers, lush bowers, and elegant art.
+Today, it’s hard to imagine The Huntington’s early 1900s life as a working ranch, with citrus groves, alfalfa fields, orchards, and a collection of cows and chickens.

 Explore California—or at least its plants—with a visit to this expansive site.
 The largest botanic garden focusing solely on the Golden State’s native plants, the site functions not only as a welcome retreat on the northeast side of Los Angeles County, but also as an important research and educational facility—and a terrific place for inspiration if you want to add California natives to your garden.
 Conservation of critically endangered plants is a big part of the garden’s mission, and it now protects a number of them that barely survive in the wild, such as Catalina mountain-mahogany (less than a dozen individual plants remain in a secluded valley on Santa Catalina Island).

 Explore the grounds on your own, or take a guided tram tour.
 In about one hour, you’ll learn about plant communities from the California coast to the state’s southeastern border in the Mojave Desert.
 Check the calendar for free walks for beginning birders, and wildflower walks in spring (typically weekends, late March to early May).